What Causes Prior Auth Bottlenecks?

 How does MedPrecision track prior authorizations?

-MedPrecision uses a combination of automated tracking integrated with your practice management system and dedicated auth specialists who verify requirements, submit requests, monitor status, and flag expirations before they cause denials.
+MedPrecision uses a combination of automated tracking integrated with your practice management system and prior-auth specialists who verify requirements, submit requests, monitor status, and flag expirations before they cause denials.

 What specialties are most affected by prior authorization delays?